SouCode/Dalle-Clone/README.md

 ## Demo

-You can try out Luminae by visiting the [live demo](https://your-website-url.com).
+You can try out Luminae by visiting the [Live Site](http://luminae.tech/).

 ## Getting Started